omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

 Welcome!
-This directory contains memory modules with different instruction sequences hardcoded.
+This directory contains three different ```memory_instr_seq*.v``` that contain different hardcoded instruction sequences into a standard memory module.

-Each of the three ```memory_instr_seq*.v``` file contains different hardcoded instruction sequences.
 For testing and simulation, the memory module in a full_datapath file should  be replaced with a memory module with desired instructions and data hardcoded.

 ## Instruction Sequences:
  ### 1.